Roadmap 2026

 Fluxer's success isn't contingent on Discord getting worse.
 I'm building something I believe the tech community has been missing, where people are generally more willing to switch to a credible alternative if one shows up.

 Discord's network effect is hard to beat head-on, so I'm focusing where switching is already plausible: technical users and communities that value control and transparency, and want software they can run on their own terms.
-Others may simply prefer a European-owned instance run without venture capital, with clearer incentives.
+Others may simply prefer a European-owned instance run without exploiting its users, with clearer incentives.

 Fluxer is free and open source (AGPLv3), and the core principle is simple: it's always the same software.
 The business model is built around giving people multiple ways to support Fluxer, depending on how they want to use it:

-- First, we run an official hosted freemium instance.
+• First, we run an official hosted freemium instance.
 It's free to use and it has a Plutonium subscription for users who want higher limits.
-We also offer a limited-time lifetime Visionary plan for early supporters.
+We also offered a limited-time lifetime Visionary plan for early supporters.
+This sold out quickly at 1,000 copies ($299 each)!

 If you don't like the free tier limits on the hosted instance and you don't want to pay for Plutonium, you can always run your own instance.
 Fluxer is committed to not paywalling parts of the software or requiring licence key checks.
 It also won't force upgrades to unlock quotas on software you run yourself.
 No SSO tax!